Follow Up on Unpaid Encounters with Insurance Balances

 On the Unpaid Encounters worklist, you can see the date of service, the number of days since the date of service, the patient, the specific insurance plan, the provider of service, the place of service, and the amount due.

 You can filter the list to isolate the specific unpaid claims that you need to work on.
-For example, you can select an aging category, a place of service, and/or a provider of service.
+You can specify an aging category, a place of service, a provider of service, the billing encounter status, and the assigned user.

 By monitoring your practice's insurance A/R on the Unpaid Encounters worklist, you can stay on top of your receivables and ensure that no claims slip through the cracks.